-BalikbayanAn artist installation displayed on June 10-12 at the Pinay Paradise Pop-Up hosted by Jillian Joy.
+BalikbayanAn art installation displayed on June 10-12, 2022 at the Pinay Paradise Pop-Up hosted by Jillian Joy.

-The petrochemical industry parallels the fashion industry and secondhand clothing market, both industries have a very similar supply chain.
+The plastics industry parallels the fashion industry as they have a lot in common, their byproducts are both treated as disposables which uphold this throwaway lifestyle and are also involved in the global waste trade.
 Although unlike (Kantamanto Market) Ghana and (Atacama Desert) Chile, the importation of secondhand clothing is actually illegal in the Philippines.
-But that hasn’t prevented the influx of secondhand clothing that ends up in the “ukay-ukay” (derived from the word “hukay” which means ‘to dig up’) market, they mostly come from organization’s relief fund donations and (referencing the title again) “Balikbayan” boxes sent from overseas - a cultural norm for Filipinx’s who live / work abroad to send gifts and hand-me downs to their families back home in the Philippines.
-The basahan weave evolved from the indigenous weaving styles as a resourceful way to manage the excess amount of secondhand clothing / textile waste by using “retaso” (scraps of cloth) material.
+But that hasn’t prevented the influx of secondhand clothing that ends up in the ukay-ukay (derived from the word hukay which means “to dig up”) market, they mostly come from surplus relief fund donations and (referencing the title again) Balikbayan boxes sent from overseas — a cultural norm for Filipinx’s who live and work abroad to send gifts, but also hand-me downs to their families back home in the Philippines.

 printed over old test copies on scrap paper.

 Basahan Woven Textile Basket with FlowersWoven with fabric scraps from Jillian Joy’s terno wrap tops.
 Bouquet of garden and store bought flowers.